Business travel: Jobs involving business travel

 Additionally, it is common to see doctors, nurses, and other medical professionals flying for work.
 Some lawyers, politicians, athletes, clergy, military, academics, and journalists conduct business travel on a regular basis.
 Many organisations require their staff to take account of a travel policy when deciding whether, how, and at what cost to travel for business.
 Such a policy is derived from both the organisation's policies on expenditure and value for money, and the exercise of its duty of care to its staff.
 The contribution of corporate travel policies to employees' job satisfaction has been noted by travel management and HR professionals.
 Whilst management approval for travel may be important in many businesses, it has been noted that some organizations are relaxing or ending the requirement for pre-trip approval.

+Positives to business travel

+Business travel has many positive benefits for employees, the largest being the opportunity to see parts of the world at the company's expense.
+Today, many business travellers incorporate bleisure travel into their work travel, and other objectives can be pursued in parallel with business tasks.
+The Catholic church, for example, has noted that believers who travel for business purposes "should remember that they are itinerant heralds of Christ wherever they go and should act accordingly".
+Studies on cases imply that performance improves during travel.
+According to a survey published in 2020, 88% of small business owners enjoy business travel and 72% wished that they could travel more often.